xray-imaging/DMagic/doc/source/install.rst

 ==============

-Before using the Data Management toolbox  you need to have setup an account on `Globus <https://www.globus.org/>`__ and installed a `Globus Connect Personal endpoint <https://www.globus.org/globus-connect-personal/>`__ on the APS computer you want to share data from.
-You also need valid APS credentials to access the `APS scheduling system <https://schedule.aps.anl.gov/>`__.
+Before using the Data Management toolbox  you need to have setup an account on `Globus <https://www.globus.org/>`__, installed a `Globus Connect Personal endpoint <https://www.globus.org/globus-connect-personal/>`__ on the APS computer you want to share data from and met the the Globus Command Line Interface (CLI) `pre-requisites <http://dev.globus.org/cli/using-the-cli/#prerequisites>`__

+To access the `APS scheduling system <https://schedule.aps.anl.gov/>`__ you need valid APS credentials.

-You must also create in your home directory configuration files for `globus <https://github.com/decarlof/data-management/blob/master/config/globus.ini>`__ and `scheduling <https://github.com/decarlof/data-management/blob/master/config/credentials.ini>`__ systems.
+Finally you must also create in your home directory configuration files for `globus <https://github.com/decarlof/data-management/blob/master/config/globus.ini>`__ and `scheduling <https://github.com/decarlof/data-management/blob/master/config/credentials.ini>`__ systems.